 Some ideas for systems around your financials include:

-- Create an allocation calculator that allows you to plug in your numbers so you don’t have to do the calculations yourself each time.
-(Our clients have access to a robust tool that does this—and a lot more—for them.)
+- Use our allocation calculator that allows you to plug in your numbers so you don’t have to do the calculations yourself each time.
+This is a robust tool that leaves all the guesswork out of making your regular distributions and has been a game-changer for so many of our clients.

 - Create a task in your project management system (or use a Google Doc), listing out what you’ll do on your finance dates.
 Then there’s no question about what you need to do and your finances are always up-to-date.